Ravinandan2005/Techno-Voice_Assistant/README.md

 # Techno-Voice_Assistant

 ## Description
 This is a voice-controlled assistant project using Python.
+Created from **26-12-2024 to 29-12-2024**.
+It runs based on Python version **3.12**.

-It can perform multiple tasks like:
+The assistant can perform multiple tasks, including:
 - Recognizing and responding to voice commands.
 - Playing YouTube videos.
 - Opening desktop applications and URLs.